jakerella/p52/scenarios/the-calico-wizard/README.md

 All other enemies will flee immediately (remove them from the table), and **no new enemies appear** in this room.
 Any spots revealed that would be enemies are empty spots.

-* Calico will always have the highest initiative and immediately take their turn (then resume previous place in the order)
+* Calico will always have the highest initiative and immediately take their turn, then begin turn order from the top.
 * Basic Stats:
     - HP: `(AvgLv * 25)`
     - Move: 2, floating (can go over traps)